facundoq/transformational_measures_experiments/refactor.md

+* finish example in google colab
+* change lib name to "tmeasure"
 * Split measures for every framework
     * Measures for PyTorch/TF receive Model, Dataset and Transformation objects
     * Measures for Numpy still receive an Iterator adapter.